dynamic-intelligence-lab/selective_resetting/README.md

 axis.grid(axis='y')
 ```

-you will obtain a plot similar to this one (it won't be the same because the matrices in `A` are random):
+we obtain a plot similar to this one (it won't be the same because the matrices in `A` are random):

 ![comparison](comparison.png)